 2023 Cohort: Social Determinants of Health

-Medicaid Innovation Collaborative's second cohort seeks to identify scalable solutions to close gaps in social needs for Medicaid beneficiaries in Iowa, Kentucky, Nevada, and New York.
+Medicaid Innovation Collaborative's second cohort seeks to identify scalable solutions to close gaps in social needs for Medicaid beneficiaries in Iowa, Kentucky, and New York.

 The Medicaid Innovation Collaborative (MIC) aims to improve the health and wellbeing of individuals on Medicaid by connecting the ecosystem to tech-enabled innovations.
 The 2023 cohort enables state Medicaid programs, their managed care plans, and other key stakeholders to identify and implement solutions to address the health related social needs of Medicaid beneficiaries.
 Those selected from the Application Review process will have the opportunity to pitch their solution directly to Medicaid directors, managed care plans, community members, and other stakeholders for potential contract opportunities.

 About the 2023 Social Determinants of Health Focus

 Innovative strategies and solutions are needed to successfully address the health-related social needs of Medicaid beneficiaries.
 As disparities have remained unchanged over decades, solutions must overcome the social, economic, and environmental disadvantages outlined in the research, with the goal of equitable access and outcomes.

 Addressing social needs is important for improving health and reducing longstanding inequity in health and health care.
 The participating MIC states prioritized addressing the challenges associated with social determinants of health.
 Informed by in-depth research with Medicaid beneficiaries, the MIC process aims to identify and showcase innovative solutions that can demonstrate a positive impact in addressing at least one of the social needs outlined in the Areas of Focus below.